Skip to Content

 If you are planning a trip to Chihuly Garden and Glass, I’d recommend visiting with older kids.
 Younger kids may not understand the museum or appreciate the exhibits.

-Be sure to take plenty of photos because it really is beautiful.
+Be sure to take plenty of photos because it is beautiful.
 While you can walk through quickly, I’d recommend taking your time to admire each sculpture.

 Reservations are currently required.